pavkovatereza/SQL-project-Maven-pizza-challenge/README.md

 ## 🎯 Conclusion
 The dataset provides valuable insight into the sales of Plato’s Pizza from the year 2015.
 For further analysis, I would recommend tracking which orders were placed for take-away and orders to eat in, and also information about the approximate cost of used ingredients (product cost).
 This information could be used to optimize the number of workers needed on specific days and times and the number of seats needed for guests in the restaurant.
 Knowing the product cost for each pizza will allow for analyzing the actual profit from selling each pizza (the most sold one or the one with the most revenue doesn’t need to be the most profitable one).

 The majority of orders were placed between 11 am and 11 pm with rush hours 12-14 and 17-19.
 Orders after 10 pm are not very common except for Friday and Saturday.
 I would recommend changing the opening hours to Su-Th 11-22 Fr+Sa 11-23.
 Due to the decreasing amount of orders after rush hours I would suggest creating some special offers for orders after 21 for weekdays (Mo-Th) or before 12 for weekends (Saturday and Sunday early lunch).
-Ideas on promotions for orders of 5 pizzas should be considered as well.
+Ideas on promotions for orders of 5 and more pizzas should be discussed as well.

 To increase revenue for the restaurant, I would recommend increasing the price of the most sold pizzas The Big Meat, The Classic Deluxe, The Barbecue Chicken, and also increasing the price of The Pepperoni pizza as the cheapest pizza on the menu.